 Bayonetta 3 release date

-This is because the company has been working on many projects since Bayonetta 3 was announced.
+Bayonetta 3 is set to launch sometime next year.
+PlatinumGames has been working on many projects since Bayonetta 3 was announced, so it's no shock that the game has taken this long to reappear.
 PlatinumGames is working with Square Enix on Babylon’s Fall and is also going to self-publish a mysterious new title directed by Hideki Kamiya called Project G.G.
 Furthermore, Astral Chain was released in 2019 and likely consumed considerable development time.
 When it does launch, Bayonetta 3 will be released exclusively to the Nintendo Switch.

 Kamiya recently joked about the game's release date in an interview with VGC, stating "my suggestion would be that maybe we should all reset and forget about Bayonetta 3.
 Then when something finally does happen, it will be a nice surprise, won’t it?"
 This comes after not receiving any substantial updates on Bayonetta 3 in over three years.
 At this point, who knows when we'll see new footage.